 Liam Grealy, Catherine Driscoll, Anna Hickey-Moody

-How far do adults truly understand youth?
-How do their conceptions inform interventions into young lives or implicate young people’s experiences?
-Centrally exploring adults’ ideas about youth, Youth, Technology, Governance, Experience seeks to tackle these questions.
-Specifically, this timely...
+How do adults understand youth?
+How do their conceptions inform interventions into young lives or involve young people’s experiences?
+This volume tackles these questions by exploring adults’ ideas about youth.
+Specifically, Youth, Technology, Governance, Experience examines the four titular...

 The rise of the health, beauty and fitness industries in recent years has led to an increased focus on the body.
 Body image, gender and health are issues of long-standing concern in sociology and in youth studies, but a theoretical and empirical focus on the body has been largely missing from this...

 April 24, 2018